geraldhinson/geraldhinson.github.io/_posts/2025-05-25-BadReviews-Prayers-AndRollerCoasters.md

 This was especially true the year before my depressing review, mostly due to being several years into our efforts and having begun to see some big payoffs.

-One of the individuals I met during those still-hopeful days was a writer named David.
+One of the individuals I met during those still-hopeful days was a consultant named Darren.

-David described himself thus:
+Darren described himself thus:
 > “I surf in Microsoft's wake.
 They create these over-complicated technologies that require a lot of explanation.
 I teach mere mortals how to understand and use their tech.”

-David was himself a brilliant technologist who, before branching out as a consultant, had worked for one of the first companies to build supercomputers.
+Darren was himself a brilliant technologist who, before branching out as a consultant, had worked for one of the first companies to build supercomputers.

 I hired him to teach a class at Southwestern Bell on a new technology called ActiveX <i>(for you fellow computer jocks reading along, this was originally OLE, then ActiveX, then COM, then MTS, then COM+, then COR, then …)</i>.
-Microsoft had recently released ActiveX, and knowing that it overlapped somewhat with our in-house technology, I hired David to bring us up to speed on it.
+Microsoft had recently released ActiveX, and knowing that it overlapped somewhat with our in-house technology, I hired Darren to bring us up to speed on it.

 Due to the breadth of his knowledge of the industry overall (versus just Microsoft), I also paid for an additional day of his time to allow my team to share an in-depth presentation on our proprietary software (the aforementioned ‘Datagate’), with the specific instruction,

 >“Be brutal.
 Shoot holes in our architecture.
 Help us see what we have done wrong or missed.
 We are too close to it to be objective at this point.”

-That investment ultimately resulted in David volunteering to write a strategy paper for the senior leadership at Southwestern Bel - <b>a paper in which he informed them how unique and ahead of the industry our internal solution truly was.</b> The paper also pointed out that no alternative solution could be purchased that would run on the large variety of computers that Southwestern Bell had running across the company.
+That investment ultimately resulted in Darren volunteering to write a strategy paper for the senior leadership at Southwestern Bel - <b>a paper in which he informed them how unique and ahead of the industry our internal solution truly was.</b> The paper also pointed out that no alternative solution could be purchased that would run on the large variety of computers that Southwestern Bell had running across the company.

-<i>(The telephone companies of the time were sometimes described as “museums of computing - with one of everything.
+<i>(The telephone companies of the time were sometimes described as "museums of computing" - with one of everything.
 The reason we had named our project ‘Datagate’ was because it opened up gateways to share data between all of those disparate computer systems.)</i>

 It was a fun time in my career.

 > We were doing meaningful technical work that was making a significant difference, and it was being recognized - utopia for an engineer with a penchant for business like me.

-For sure, our work and results mattered, but David’s external validation was timely.
+For sure, our work and results mattered, but Darren’s external validation was timely.

 Having such a high-dollar consultant extol our work with words like <i>“way ahead of the industry and your competition”</i> was huge.
 Indeed, it was partly these successes that led to the establishment of the short-lived “technology career path” in which I had been invited to participate as a charter member.